 happy if I’m wrong.
 But I think it’s only one reason that Django doesn’t

-add --parallel
+add --parallel by default.

 I just checked on my project and got such results: